AeroMAPS/AeroMAPS/_sources/books/documentation_airtransport.md

 In this approach, to model the rate of decarbonization of the fleet, logistic functions are used.
 This time, the parameter $A$ represents the final decarbonization rate of the fleet.
-This parameter corresponds to the decarbonization rate of the average alternative fuel considered.
-The parameter $k$ corresponds to the introduction speed of the alternative fuels in the fleet, while the parameter $x_0$ allows to set the integration timing.
+This parameter corresponds to the decarbonization rate of the average alternative energy carrier considered.
+The parameter $k$ corresponds to the introduction speed of the alternative energy carriers in the fleet, while the parameter $x_0$ allows to set the integration timing.